shirok/Gauche-makiki/README.md

                           ;  this slot and take actions in case of an error.
       ...)

-`APP-DATA` is an application-specific data given at the time the server is started.

 The following convenience procedures are avaiable on the request record.